mib71/ItunesMoviePriceTracker/README.md

 publish/UpdateService/ItunesMoviePriceTracker.UpdateService.exe
 ```

 Configure the trigger to run at your preferred times.
-The service can also be triggered manually from the Web UI.
+Price checks can also be triggered manually from the Web UI via the Refresh button.

 ---